Improvement in Nutrition Knowledge and Retention about Gestational Diabetes Mellitus among Hispanic Pregnant Women

 Conclusions: In conclusion, the results of this study showed an increase in knowledge retention among Hispanic pregnant women with GDM and validate the importance and impact that the Sweet Success program’s education curriculum and model of care has on a women’s health and the health of her unborn child.

 Waldron, Debra M., "Improvement in Nutrition Knowledge and Retention about Gestational Diabetes Mellitus among Hispanic Pregnant Women" (2011).
 All Graduate Plan B and other Reports.
-Paper 104.
+104.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .